yuewuo/fusion-blossom/tutorial/src/demo/example-parallel-yl.md

 * `PhenomenologicalPlanarCode(d, noisy_measurements, p)`
 * `CircuitLevelPlanarCode(d, noisy_measurements, p)`

+More details can be found in the *Construct Decoding Graph* section.

+## Partition Configuration

+We can now proceed to define the partitions we would like to split our vertices into.

 [1] Wu, Yue, and Lin Zhong.
 "Fusion blossom: Fast mwpm decoders for qec."
 2023 IEEE International Conference on Quantum Computing and Engineering (QCE).
 Vol. 1.
 IEEE, 2023.